netsil/app-demo/README.md

 This will run a docker container in the background with container name `apache_app`

-Next, before running the haproxy webserver, you must first give it the location of the apache container
+Next, before running the haproxy webserver, you must first give it the host and port (8081 by default) of the apache server itself.
+You can also specify a port for haproxy to listen on (8082 by default), though in this current setup, no applications talk to haproxy:
 ```
-export APACHE_HOST=<address-of-vm-where-apache-container-is-running>
+export APACHE_HOST=<address-of-vm-where-apache-container-is-running> \
+export APACHE_PORT=<port-number> \
+export HAPROXY_PORT=<port-number>
 ```

 Now, you can run the haproxy webserver with the following command